-Paolo Cirio’s solo features some of the artist’s best works on the new social conditions brought by the global networks with high concepts and humor.
+Paolo Cirio’s solo show features some of the artist’s best works on the social conditions brought by the global networks with high concepts and humor.

 With the exhibition “After Transparency

-As an international artist, hacker, and activist, Paolo Cirio’s artworks don’t just comment reality abstractly; instead they often intervene directly into the socio-economic dynamics to produce thoughts for change through provocations and original concepts.
+As an international artist, hacker, and activist, Paolo Cirio’s artworks don’t just comment on reality abstractly; instead, they often intervene directly into socio-economic dynamics to produce thoughts for change through provocations and original concepts.
 Cirio investigates potentials and limitations of information systems to explore how they impact social structures, global economy, legal orders, and control of knowledge.

 “Loophole for All”

 Transparency and anonymity in the global economy are addressed with this artwork, which unveiled over 200,000 Caymans Islands companies.
 The website Loophole4All.com promoted the sale of real identities of anonymous Cayman companies at low cost to democratize the privileges of offshore businesses by forging Certificates of Incorporation documents for each company, all issued with the artist's real name and signature.
 This performance generated international media attention, engaged an active audience, and drew outrage from Cayman Islands authorities, international accounting firms, PayPal, and the real owners of the companies.

 To navigate the complexity of a global society organized through global networks, the artist outlined new creative models of governance driven by open data, e-voting, and reputation systems.
 For a utopian future, the artist designed social systems for a global and participatory democracy, where citizens share social responsibility and accountability.
 To illuminate this conceptual work, the artist drew a series of fifteen organograms informed by research that the artist conducted into field of social science.